frontendweekly/virga/src/posts/2020-05-03-setting-up-webmentions-on-eleventy.md

 > Bridgy is another free service that can monitor your Twitter, Facebook or Instagram activity and send a webmention for every like, reply or repost you receive.
 > — Max Böck.
 [Static Indieweb pt2: Using Webmentions](https://mxb.dev/blog/using-webmentions-on-static-sites/), (2019, Jan 10)

-I've gone to Bridgy and have connected my Twitter account.
+I went to Bridgy and connected with my Twitter account.
-I have THREE(!) webmentions on virga.frontendweekly.tokyo and one of them is mine.
+I have THREE(!) webmentions (which are not mine) on virga.frontendweekly.tokyo.
 Well, three is better than zero.

 Because you see, this story about implementing Webmentions on Eleventy is actually the second try for me.
 What happened to the first one?
 I DIDN'T have any webmentions on Virga, so I couldn't go further.